Need to talk? Call 1800 882 436.

 • meet principal carer rules

-• meet residence rules
+• meet residency rules

 • confirm your partner is not currently receiving a Parenting Payment